MIVAA-ai/mivaa-bronze-zone/README.md

 ## Validation Engine

-The validation engine performs checks on subsurface data, ensuring compliance with OSDU standards.
+The validation engine checks subsurface data, ensuring compliance with OSDU standards.
 Key features include:

 - **Custom Checks**:
   - `validate_discovery_date`: Ensures discovery dates are not in the future.